Bias in Large Language Models: Origin, Evaluation, and Mitigation: Ethical Concerns and Legal Challenges

-Allocational harms.
-Social biases preserved by LLMs would likely lead to direct or indirect discrimination actions from LLMs. \citet{ferrara2023should} argues that AI-automated tools may reserve and exacerbate societal biases embedded in the training data.
-LLM-aided resume analyzing tools may disqualify people based on non-traditional backgrounds instead of job-related qualifications.
+{Despite these legal and regulatory frameworks, real-world examples demonstrate that allocation harms persist.} \citet{ferrara2023should} argues that AI-automated tools may preserve and exacerbate societal biases embedded in the training data.
+LLM-aided resume-analyzing tools may disqualify people based on non-traditional backgrounds instead of job-related qualifications.
 In 2018, Amazon reportedly took an internal AI recruiting tool off the shelf after being accused of bias against women since the resumes in the training data are predominantly from white males.
-Another example is that LLM-aided healthcare tools may generate inaccurate predictions and treatment recommendations for under-represented groups, potentially influencing healthcare decision-making and resulting in unfair medical resource allocation. \cite{zack2024assessing} discovered that GPT-4 is less likely to recommend more expensive diagnostician procedures to Black people and more likely to predict Hispanic women are more likely to hide alcohol abusing history than Asian women.
+Another example is that LLM-aided healthcare tools may generate inaccurate predictions and treatment recommendations for under-represented groups, potentially influencing healthcare decision making and resulting in unfair medical resource allocation. \citet{zack2024assessing} discovered that GPT-4 is less likely to recommend more expensive diagnostic procedures to Black people and more likely to predict Hispanic women are more likely to hide an alcohol-abuse history than Asian women.